 The next day we headed for Camdeboo NP and Graaff-Reinet, a historic town surrounded by a National Park.
-The drive, on the R56 and then the N9, was very pleasant; nicely paved roads through flat but scenic countryside with hardly any other traffic.
+The drive, on the R56 and then the N9, was very pleasant.
+It was entirely nicely paved roads through flat but scenic countryside with hardly any other traffic.

 On arrival, we went first to the Valley of Desolation in Camdeboo NP.
 We didn’t see much game, but the Valley itself was impressive.
-There is a short hike along the rim which tells you about the local trees, and several viewpoints over the town and desert.
+There is a short hike along the rim which tells you about the local trees.
+Additionally, there are several viewpoints over the town and desert.

 Day 12: Graaff-Reinet to Cape Town

 Summary: Graaff-Reinet to Cape Town is a 670-740 km, 7- 8-hour drive.
 We spent the day driving, opting for the scenic Klein Karoo route.
 We stopped at Buffelsdrift Game Lodge for lunch before arriving that evening back in Cape Town.

 The next day we drove back via the Klein Karoo (through Willowmore and then Oudtshoorn), rather than the N1.
 The scenery was great and it added about 1 hour to our journey.
 It was a beautiful drive, and we wished we had a few extra days to explore this region more.
 For lunch we went to Buffelsdrift Game Lodge*, a ten-minute drive north of Oudtshoorn.
 It was strange to sit on the beautiful wooden deck overlooking the hippo pool with buck walking about below us.